Rules and Regulations

 1.9 Teams may be asked to provide pictures of their Soapboxes in advance for the scrutineer’s consideration and for publicity purposes.

-1.10 Teams must make themselves available to attend a Soapbox Scrutineering event on Sunday 16th June, where their carts will be checked for adherence to these rules and road-worthiness.
+1.10 Teams must make themselves available to attend a Soapbox Scrutineering event, where their carts will be checked for adherence to these rules and road-worthiness.

 1.11 At the Scrutineering Event the teams will be presented with their numbers – these need to be displayed prominently on the soapbox.